Rabies is a viral disease that is spread most often from the bite of a rabid animal to another animal or to a human.

 The most common treatment of rabies is with postexposure prophylaxis.
 The first step in treating rabies and to reduce the likelihood of developing symptoms is to wash the wound with soap and water.

 The next critical step to prevent rabies includes a dose of immunoglobulin against the rabies virus followed by a strict schedule of injections of the rabies vaccine.
 The immunoglobulin provides immediate protection against the virus to "bridge the gap" until the vaccine starts working.
 The vaccine helps the person's immune system produce antibodies against the potentially lethal virus.
-The vaccine protects individuals for approximately 2 years.

 You can prevent being infected with the rabies virus by remembering these tips: